Help & Support

 Setting Up for Your Family

-Example: you run RangePulse on a Raspberry Pi at http://192.168.1.100.
+Example: you run RangePulse on an old laptop or home server at http://192.168.1.100.
 Your spouse opens that URL on their phone, creates an account, and starts tracking their own blood pressure.
 Your daughter does the same.
 Three people, three separate dashboards, one server, zero monthly cost.

 Admin Panel

 The first user who registers is not automatically an admin.
-To enable the admin panel, add your email to the ADMIN_EMAILS environment variable in docker-compose.yml:
+To enable the admin panel, add your account's address to the ADMIN_EMAILS setting in the .env file you created in Step 3.

 The admin panel is at /admin/ and lets you: